JeffersGlass/mkdocs-pyscript/README.md

 ## Configuration

-`mkdocs-pyscript` supports  options that cna be set in `mkdocs.yaml` to control the behavior of the plugin
+`mkdocs-pyscript` supports  options that can be set in `mkdocs.yaml` to control the behavior of the plugin

 ### `pyscript_version`